The Definitive Guide to Buying Leather Furniture

 Kiln-dried hardwoods are the traditional choice for high-quality furniture frames.
 The kiln-drying process removes nearly all the moisture from the wood, which prevents twisting and warping.
 Most high-end furniture manufacturers even go one step further and use knot-free wood which helps with the life of the frame.

 However, plywood has a low-grade little brother that goes by several names, including particle board, composite board, and fiberboard.
 You want to avoid leather furniture using this weak material as it will not last.
+None of the name brands offered by Wellington's offers this option.

 Whether your furniture frame is made of kiln-dried hardwood or plywood, the thicker it is, the sturdier it will be.
 For hardwoods, you want at least 1¼” lumber or thicker.
 For plywood, it needs to be 11 layers or more.